 - Overview: Confidence intervals provide a way to determine a population measurement or a value that is subject to change from a sample measurement.

 - Definition: the range of values that are highly likely to contain the true sample measurement

-- Overlapping confidence intervals between two groups signify that there is no statistically significant difference.
+- Nonoverlapping confidence intervals between two groups signify that there is a statistically significant difference.

-- Non-overlapping confidence intervals between two groups signify that there is a statistically significant difference.
+- Overlapping confidence intervals between two groups may indicate that there is no statistically significant difference.

 - If the confidence interval includes the null hypothesis, the result is not significant and the cannot be rejected.

 - A 95% confidence interval that does not include the null hypothesis corresponds to a p-value of 0.05

 - A 99% confidence interval that does not include the null hypothesis corresponds to a p-value of 0.01

 Significance (epidemiology): the statistical probability that a result did not occur by chance alone

 - Statistical significance